 3. Real-time workplace guidance

-In a flexible workplace environment, CPIP utilization data is also extremely useful to assist employees in real-time.
+Another aspect of workplace transformation is real-time data to enhance the employee experience.
+In a flexible workplace environment, CPIP utilization data is extremely useful to assist employees in real-time.
 To locate team members, for example.
 Or for wayfinding.
 And to instantly book that last conference or huddle room on a busy day.
 All from a smartphone or other user-friendly touchscreen devices, such as room panels, or kiosks placed in high-traffic areas.
 Reservations systems connected to occupancy sensors can also auto-cancel reservations when a space has been booked but no one shows up.

 4. Comfort and energy-efficiency

+Sustainability is another pillar of the modern work environment and consequently also a focus of workplace transformation.
 Building IoT sensors can capture detailed information about environmental conditions, including temperature and humidity.
 This provides insight into the health and comfort level of various spaces, a factor that influences why some spaces are less popular than others.
-By overlaying this information of floor plans and dashboards, we can start improving thermal comfort while also making sure there is sufficient ventilation.
+By overlaying this information on floor plans and dashboards, we can start improving thermal comfort while also making sure there is sufficient ventilation.
 Sensor data also enables us to save energy, for example, by not heating spaces that remain vacant when there are fewer people in the office.
 Continuous monitoring by sensors that are independent of building HVAC systems can also ensure that equipment is performing as intended.
 So that buildings remain comfortable and energy-efficient over time.

 5. Efficient services